24Bouchers/Capping/README.md

 ## Introduction

+Archtop Fiber/GTel Capping Project Fall 2023
+This document will explain how to navigate the site that our group has created.
+There are four pages for the user to navigate on our site, each with different functionality.

 The purpose of RadiusUI is to allow GTel employees to insert static IP addresses through their website and verify through their FreeRADIUS servers.
 This webpage also displays relevant data about their servers, connectivity, MAC addresses, and IP Addresses.

-## Authentication

-Explain how to authenticate when using the API.
-Include details about API keys, tokens, or any other necessary authentication methods.

 ## Endpoints

-The API currently connects to a web server (http://10.10.9.40:5000) and a MariaDB server (10.10.9.43) both hosted by Marist College.
+The API currently connects to a web server and two MariaDB servers, both hosted by Gtel.

-The API currently connects to a web server (http://10.10.9.40:5000) and a MariaDB server (10.10.9.43) both hosted by Marist College.
+The API was Tested on a web server (http://10.10.9.40:5000) and a MariaDB server (10.10.9.43) both hosted by Marist College.
-Ultimately, These servers will be on Gtel/ArchtopFiber Servers.

-Archtop Fiber/GTel Capping Project Fall 2023
-This document will explain how to navigate the site that our group has created.
-There are four pages for the user to navigate on our site, each with different functionality.

 ## Tables